Your Legal Partner for Business, Real Estate and Mortgage Banking for the Western United States

 (949) 477-5050

-Ms. Robinson is a member of the California and South Dakota State Bars, and has been admitted to all courts in both states.
-Ms. Robinson is also a member of the California Mortgage Bankers Association ("CMBA") and the national Mortgage Bankers Association ("MBA"), and is a member of the Legal Issues Committee for the CMBA.
-Ms. Robinson is also on the National Reverse Mortgage Lenders Association (“NRMLA”) State and Local Issues Committee.
-Ms. Robinson has been a speaker for the litigation panel at the CMBA Legal Issues and Regulatory Compliance annual conference and a webinar presenter for the Western Bankers Association (“WBA”), as well as hosts regular webinars for Credit Unions in the Western Region.
-Ms. Robinson is also a member of the National Association of Minority and Women Owned Law Firms (“NAMWOLF”) Trials Practice Area Committee, and is a member of Provisors – Irvine OC.
+Ms. Robinson is admitted to practice in California and South Dakota and is admitted to all state and federal courts in both jurisdictions.
+She is a member of the California Mortgage Bankers Association (CMBA), the Mortgage Bankers Association (MBA), and serves on the National Reverse Mortgage Lenders Association (NRMLA) State and Local Issues Committee.
+She is a frequent speaker on litigation and regulatory topics.
+Ms. Robinson is also a member of the National Association of Minority and Women Owned Law Firms (NAMWOLF) Trials Practice Area Committee and ProVisors – Irvine OC.

 Education